serhii023/Typlen/README.md

 # Typlen
-Program to learn fast typing
+It may become a desktop program to learn fast typing.

+For running the program you should run main.py file.